-Five years after the first Hertie Berlin Study and 25 years after the fall of the Berlin Wall, an expert team has been commissioned by the Hertie Foundation to analyse the life experience of the Berliners.
-Under the academic lead of Helmut K. Anheier and Klaus Hurrelmann, 2000 Berliners were asked about their life situation, their satisfaction with politics, administration and city life in general.
+Five years after the first Hertie Berlin Study and 25 years after the fall of the Berlin Wall, the Hertie Foundation commissioned an expert team under the academic leadership of Helmut K. Anheier and Klaus Hurrelmann to analyse the life experience of Berliners.
+In the study, 2000 Berliners share their views on their life situation, their satisfaction with politics, administration and city life in general.

 Summary of the Berlin Study 2014's key findings